andres-m-rodriguez/BlazorLore/BlazorLore.Format/BlazorLore.Format.VSCode/README.md

 ## Requirements

-This extension requires the BlazorLore Format CLI tool.
-Install it globally:
+The extension will automatically prompt you to install the BlazorLore Format CLI tool on first use.

+You can also install it manually:
 ```bash
 dotnet tool install --global BlazorLore.Format.Cli
 ```

+Or use the command palette: `Blazor Formatter: Install/Update CLI Tool`

 ## Extension Settings